 Debt Consolidation Mortgage

-If you refinance your current mortgage into a consolidation loan, your debts get rolled into a single monthly payment.
-This strategy may suit you if you have high-interest debt on which you’re basically paying the interest.
+If you refinance your current mortgage into a consolidation loan, your debts get rolled into a monthly payment.
+This strategy may suit you if you have high-interest debt on which you pay the interest.

-With debt consolidation mortgages, you get a structured payment plan – with payments due weekly, biweekly, semi-monthly, or monthly — and a specific pay-off date.
-Remember, though, and you will incur fees for appraisals, title insurance, legal fees, and title search.
-Depending on your mortgage choice, you also may have to pay a prepayment charge.
+With debt consolidation mortgages, you get a structured payment plan—with payments due weekly, biweekly, semi-monthly, or monthly—and a specific pay-off date.
+Remember, you will incur appraisals, title insurance, legal prices, and title search fees.
+Depending on your mortgage choice, you may also have to pay a prepayment charge.

 In sum, the advantages of a debt consolidation mortgage include the ability to borrow from a new mortgage, lower interest rates, and lower monthly payments.